MicrosoftDocs/power-automate-docs/articles/minit/filtering.md

 ---
 title: Filtering overview
-description: Learn how to adjust which cases will be included in the process analysis in the minit desktop application.
+description: Learn how to adjust which cases will be included in the process analysis in minit.
 author: maslejka
 contributors:
   - maslejka
   - v-aangie
 ms.subservice: process-advisor
 ms.topic: overview
-ms.date: 03/15/2023
+ms.date: 03/31/2023
 ms.author: mmaslejova
 ms.reviewer: angieandrews
 search.app: